-Special rule for contributions of certain property.- For a charitable contribution of property, reduce the contribution by the sum of
+Reduced deduction for contributions of certain property.
+For a charitable contribution of property, reduce the contribution by the sum of:

-- The ordinary income, short-term capital gain that would have resulted if the property were sold at its fair market value; and - For certain contributions, all of the long-term capital gain that would have resulted if the property were sold at its fair market value.
+- The ordinary income and short-term capital gain that would have resulted if the property were sold at its fair market value; and - For certain contributions, the long-term capital gain that would have resulted if the property were sold at its fair market value.